Sell my car

 We check over 3000 dealers to find you the best price for your used car.

-How to sell your car with carwow
+Why sell your used car with carwow

-How much can get for your car depends on a number of factors.
+How much you can get for your car depends on a number of factors.
 The make and model are probably the most important – some brands and cars are more desirable than others, therefore they hold on to more of their value and command a higher price.

-Your car's age and mileage will also have a big affect on how much you can sell your car for.
+Your car's age and mileage will also have a big effect on how much you can sell your car for.
 The older the car and the higher the mileage, generally the lower the valuation.

 Equally important is your car's condition - scuffed alloy wheels and bumps and scratches will lower the value of your car, because we’ll need to sort them before we move it on again.

 Another factor on how much you can sell your car for is its service history.
 This is the record of the car's annual services.
 A car with a full service history – where you’ve had it serviced every year or within its set mileage – will have a higher value than one with bits of its service history missing.